 7 consequences of not getting enough sleep

-Fatigue (medical), Insomnia, Obstructive sleep apnea, Sleep deprivation, Sleep disorder,
+Fatigue (medical), Insomnia, lack of sleep, Obstructive sleep apnea, Sleep deprivation, Sleep disorder,

 Research suggests that people should have an average of eight hours of sleep every day.
 However, only a small number of people manage to achieve this.
 A lack of sleep is very often accompanied with a number of damaging consequences: